WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 1. If reading 10 bytes from `stream` returns an error or doesn't return the bytes with hex encoding "84 48 F0 9F 8C 90 F0 9F 93 A6" (the CBOR encoding of
-   the 4-item array initial byte and 8-byte bytestring initial byte, followed by 🌐📦 in UTF-8), return an error.
+   the 4-item array initial byte and 8-byte bytestring initial byte, followed by 🌐📦 in UTF-8), return a "format error".

 1. Let `version` be the result of reading 5 bytes from `stream`.
-If this is an error, return that error.
+If this is an error, return a "format error".

 1. Let `urlType` and `urlLength` be the result of reading the type and argument of a CBOR item from `stream` ({{parse-type-argument}}).
-If this is an error or `urlType` is not 3 (a CBOR text string), return an error.
+If this is an error or `urlType` is not 3 (a CBOR text string), return a "format error".

 1. Let `fallbackUrlBytes` be the result of reading `urlLength` bytes from `stream`.
-If this is an error, return that error.
+If this is an error, return a "format error".

 1. Let `fallbackUrl` be the result of parsing ({{URL}}) the UTF-8 decoding of `fallbackUrlBytes` with no base URL.
-If either the UTF-8 decoding or parsing fails, return an error.
+If either the UTF-8 decoding or parsing fails, return a "format error".

    Note: From this point forward, errors also include the fallback URL to help clients recover.

 1. If `version` does not have the hex encoding "44 31 00 00 00" (the CBOR
-   encoding of a 4-byte byte string holding an ASCII "1" followed by three 0 bytes), return an error with `fallbackUrl`.
+   encoding of a 4-byte byte string holding an ASCII "1" followed by three 0 bytes), return a "version error" with `fallbackUrl`.

    Note: RFC EDITOR PLEASE DELETE THIS NOTE; Implementations of drafts of this
     specification MUST NOT use the version "1" in this byte string, and MUST